FHAUKEM/LCKartHornMod/README.md

 # Design considerations

 If you know better than me, please send me a message.
 This is my first time modding a game.
-And although I have a theoretical computing science background, I quickly found out that game programming and modding is not at all comparable :').
+And although I have a theoretical computing science background, I quickly found out that game programming and modding is not at all comparable to my theory :').

 - This mod uses scrap value as a base seed for horns.
   - This means no extra netcode is necessary, as the game already synchronizes scrap value.
 It also means horn sounds are consistent across sessions, since scrap values should be consistent.